 However, the company might experience some minor setbacks due to the impending lawsuits, MTBe& Ecuador.
 The most significant out of the two is in Ecuador, where Chevron is the defendant in a 18.9 billion dollars Civil lawsuit in LagoAgrio, Ecuador.
 This lawsuit was an inheritance when Chevron bought Texaco in 2001.
 While Chevron deny of any wrong doing in the case, the court in Ecuador ruled against the company.
 Though Chevron countersue the plaintiffs and secure an injunction, staying the enforcement of the verdict.
 It is unclear, however, the extent of damage to the company or when alleged damages materialize.

 While there are setbacks, the company long-term growth and profitability remain promising.We certainly recommend investment in Chevron.

+Profitability Ratio Graph

+Activity Ratio Graph